muhamedamin308/readmate/README.md

 1. Clone the repository.
 2. Add your **Firebase project credentials** in the app.
-3. Set up necessary dependencies (Koin, Retrofit, Room, etc.).
+3. Set up necessary dependencies (Koin, Retrofit, etc.).
 4. Build and run the app on an Android device or emulator.

 ## How to Use